 Articulate is a free Umbraco community package that provides a free blogging engine to your Umbraco V7 website.
 Using Articulate to build a blog will be quicker and easier than building something custom.
-Out of the box, Articulate comes with a few themes, however, if like me you want the style of your blog to mirror that of the rest of your website, you will likely want to create a custom theme.
-In this tutorial, you will learn how to do that.
+Out-of-the-box, Articulate comes with a few themes, however, if like me you want the style of your blog to mirror that of the rest of your website, you will likely want to create a custom theme.
+In this tutorial, you will learn how to do just that 💥

-If you are new to Articulate, I suggest you read this tutorial first.
-After you have it installed, we are ready to get cracking:
+If you are new to Articulate, then I suggest you read this tutorial first.
+After you have installed it, we are ready to get cracking!

 How To Create A Custom Theme With Articulate

-The HTML for a blog post page is usually a lot simpler:
+The HTML and CSS for a blog post page are usually fairly simple:

 Applying Your Theme

-In the 'Tab' section, you'll see a 'Theme' section.
+Theme section.
 In this list, you should see your theme (based on the folder name).
-Select that and save the page and your theme will now be applied.
+Select your theme and save the page.
+Your theme will now be applied.
 YOu now have a style blog 🔥🔥🔥 Happy Coding 🤘